Vision (Marvel Cinematic Universe): Zombie outbreak

 In an alternate 2018, a quantum virus is unleashed and infects several humans, turning them into zombies.
-The unaffected Vision keeps the zombified Maximoff contained at Camp Lehigh, where he experiments with the Mind Stone to find a cure and manages to cure Scott Lang and preserve his severed head in a jar.
+The unaffected Vision keeps the zombified Wanda contained at Camp Lehigh, where he experiments with the Mind Stone to find a cure and manages to cure Scott Lang and preserve his severed head in a jar.
 However, Vision is unable to cure Wanda, leading him to lure in individuals, such as T'Challa, and feed them to her.
 Eventually, after the surviving Avengers and their allies arrive at the base, Vision hands over the Mind Stone to Bruce Banner, killing himself in the process.

-Ultron's vessel
+Mysterio's Enforcer

-In an alternate 2015, Ultron successfully transfers his consciousness into Vision's body and goes on to kill most of the Avengers and eliminate all life in the universe after obtaining the other five Infinity Stones from Thanos.
-After learning about the Watcher and the existence of other realities, Ultron travels to the Watcher's observatory, from where he gains access to every timeline in the multiverse, intending to destroy each of them.
-However, he is foiled by the Watcher and the Guardians of the Multiverse, who upload Arnim Zola's mind into his body, allowing Zola to delete his consciousness.
-Although Zola, now controlling Vision's body, tries to fight Erik "Killmonger" Stevens for control over the Infinity Stones, they are both frozen in a pocket dimension by the Watcher and Doctor Strange Supreme, with the latter agreeing to guard them for the rest of eternity.
+In an alternate future, where the Emergence destroyed Earth years before the Eternals could stop it, Vision (in his "White Vision" form) became the mindless and emotionless lieutenant of Quentin Beck's Iron Federation, helping him impose his rule over what is left from Earth.
+He is sent to wipe out the Alliance, until he is disabled by Riri Williams, who then uses his remains to convert herself into a human/synthezoid hybrid.